stormpath/stormpath-documentation/source/005_auth_n.rst

 	* - accountStore
 	  - String (Link)
 	  - N/A
-	  - A link to the mapping's Account Store (either a Group or Directory) containing Accounts that may login to the application. **Required.**
+	  - A link to the mapping's Account Store (Group, Directory or Organization) containing Accounts that may log in to the application. **Required.**

 	* - ``createdAt``
 	  - String (ISO-8601 Datetime)